Control-D-Inc/ctrld/README.md

 - MacOS (amd64, arm64)
 - Linux (386, amd64, arm, mips)
 - FreeBSD (386, amd64, arm)
-- Common routers (See below)

-### Supported Routers
-You can run `ctrld` on any supported router.
-The list of supported routers and firmware includes:
-- Asus Merlin
-- DD-WRT
-- Firewalla
-- FreshTomato
-- GL.iNet
-- OpenWRT
-- pfSense / OPNsense
-- Synology
-- Ubiquiti (UniFi, EdgeOS)

-`ctrld` will attempt to interface with dnsmasq (or Windows Server) whenever possible and set itself as the upstream, while running on port 5354.
-On FreeBSD based OSes, `ctrld` will terminate dnsmasq and unbound in order to be able to listen on port 53 directly.

 # Install
 There are several ways to download and install `ctrld`.